kristigordon/PM_Estimation_Questions/README.md

 Reassure them that you don't take anything lightly and give each response and step a lot of thought.

 # Step 5: Break It Down
 Now that we have the groundwork, its time to start working through the problem.
 Take the variables above and assign values.
+This is the most importatnt part of the process.

 This step involves a lot of ambiguity, something an interviewer is VERY interested in knowing if you can handle.
 In the PM position, there will be a lot of answers you do not have or are tasked in finding out.
 This step can show the interviewer that not only can you be comfortable in this setting, you can thrive.